-Truvada has been licensed in Australia since 2004 for the treatment of HIV infection.
-The provision of Truvada PrEP for HIV prevention purposes provides an opportunity for the negotiation of a fair price with its manufacturer.
-AFAO considers it reasonable that this price should be lower than the price negotiated for its treatment use, given the purpose of its use is different, it is not a new drug and the recovery of research and development costs by its manufacturer will have been satisfied through its HIV treatment indications.
+Truvada, the patented drug approved for use as PrEP on the ARTG was approved for the treatment of HIV infection on the ARTG in 2004.
+The provision of Truvada as PrEP for HIV prevention purposes provides an opportunity for the negotiation of a fair price with its manufacturer.
+AFAO considers that a reasonable price should be lower than the price negotiated for its treatment use, given the purpose of its use is different, it is not a new drug and the recovery of research and development costs by its manufacturer will have been satisfied through its HIV treatment indications.